-There are a lot of ways to minify your CSS files in order to improve page speed, but here are two of the most popular ones that you can use directly from the dashboard without having to download any extra programs.
+There are many ways to minify your CSS files to improve page speed, but here are two of the most popular ones that you can use directly from the dashboard without having to download any extra programs.

 Tools for minimizing/optimizing CSS: